Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{In Fig.\ref{fig:Phonon_Dispersion}(A), we show the heat map of the $\omega$ vs $q$ for longitudinal spectrum of the polycrystalline samples with activity $f_0=1.0$.
-In panel (B) shows the peak of heat map giving us the phonon dispersion relation of $\omega(q)$.
-The linear phonon dispersion relation for passive system is very clear and increasing non-linearity in active systems is also very evident, Inset: log-log plot of the same plot shows the power-law exponent of the dispersion relation.
+In Fig.\ref{fig:Phonon_Dispersion}(a), we show the heat map of the $\omega$ vs $q$ for longitudinal spectrum of the polycrystalline samples with activity $f_0=1.0$.
+In panel (b) shows the peak of the heat map, giving us the phonon dispersion relation of $\omega(q)$.
+The linear phonon dispersion relation for passive systems is very clear and increasing non-linearity in active systems is also very evident, Inset: log-log plot of the same plot shows the power-law exponent of the dispersion relation.
 For activity $f_0=1.0$, $\alpha \sim 1.8$.
-In panel (C), we show the dispersion relation for the transverse spectrum of the polycrystalline samples, the exponent $\alpha \sim 1.74$.
-Panel (D) shows the heat map of the $\omega$ vs $q$ for longitudinal spectrum of the amorphous solid $f_0=1.0$ and panel (E) shows the dispersion with $\alpha \sim 1.47$ with inset showing the data in double logarithm.
-Panel (F) shows the similar results but for transverse phonons with $\alpha \sim 2.0$.
-Results obtained for polycrystalline solids are in close agreement with the results obtained for amorphous solids corroborate the robustness of an effective dynamical matrix description of the observation.
-Exponent $\alpha \sim 1.8$ for polycrystalline samples, quantitatively describe the divergence of MSD plateau with $L$ as shown by solid curve in Fig.\ref{fig:MerminWagner}(E).
-Similarly, if we choose $\alpha \sim 1.5$ for disordered solids, then we get $\delta \sim 1.0$ which is close to the exponent obtained from MD data.
-Further details are given in the SM.}
+In panel (c), we show the dispersion relation for the transverse spectrum of the polycrystalline samples, the exponent $\alpha \sim 1.74$.
+Panel (d) shows the heat map of the $\omega$ vs $q$ for the longitudinal spectrum of the amorphous solid $f_0=1.0$ and panel (e) shows the dispersion with $\alpha \sim 1.47$ with inset showing the data in double logarithm.
+Panel (f) shows similar results but for transverse phonons with $\alpha \sim 2.0$.
+Results obtained for polycrystalline solids are in close agreement with the results obtained for amorphous solids and corroborate the robustness of an effective dynamical matrix description of the observation.
+Exponent $\alpha \sim 1.8$ for polycrystalline samples quantitatively describes the divergence of MSD plateau with $L$ as shown by the solid curve in Fig.\ref{fig:MerminWagner}(e).
+Similarly, if we choose $\alpha \sim 1.5$ for disordered solids, then we get $\delta \sim 1.0$, which is close to the exponent obtained from MD data.
+Further details are given in the \SK{Supplementary Note XI}.